laudtetteh/wfhu-frontend/README.md

 # React Frontend

 ## About this app
-This was Version 1.0 of the ReactJS front end web site for Work from Home University, LLC.
+This was Version 1.0 of the ReactJS frontend for Work from Home University, LLC.
 Check out the Staging site here: https://wfhu-frontend-prod.studiotenfour.biz/

 Work from Home University, LLC was recently rebranded as Elisabeth Steele, LLC.
 Their current website at www.elisabethsteele.com is currently a WordPress site, which as also built by me at Studio Ten Four (www.studiotenfour.com).